About Bishop Thomas

 His Grace's residence is at the diocesan chancery in Charleston.

 In addition to his duties in the Diocese of the Mid-Atlantic, Bishop Thomas also served as the locum tenens of the Diocese of Toledo and the Midwest from December 2010 to December 2011.
-Within the Archdiocese, His Grace assists Metropolitan Joseph in overseeing the Antiochian Village, the Christian Education Department, the Youth Department and the Antiochian House of Studies.
+Within the Archdiocese, His Grace assists Metropolitan Joseph in overseeing the Antiochian Village, the Christian Education Department, the Youth Department, the Antiochian House of Studies and the Department of Prison Ministry.

 Since 2011, he has also chaired the Committee for Youth of the Assembly of Canonical Orthodox Bishops of North and Central America.
 In May 2014, His Grace was appointed Assistant to the President of the Balamand University in charge of Student Recruitment in North America.
 In May 2015, His Grace was elected to the Board of Trustees of St. Tikhon's Orthodox Theological Seminary in South Canaan, Pennsylvania.